Governance Committee Vice Chair 2018-2019

 Paula successfully maps her Junior League skills to her professional and nonprofit work, chairing boards and leading community initiatives for a vast array of organizations, including the Wichita Falls Alliance for Arts and Culture, Wichita Falls Area Food Bank, Empty Bowls Wichita Falls and Wichita Falls Symphony Orchestra.

 Paula is a recipient of the Board Certification in Pediatrics by the American Occupational Therapy Association, a distinction accomplished by less than 1% of all occupational therapists nationally.
-She is currently Statewide Lead for the Parent Coordination Network at Region 9 Education Service Center, overseeing the Texas Education Agency’s initiative to provide timely and accurate information to assist parents of students with disabilities in making informed choices in their children’s education.
+She is currently an Education Specialist at Region 9 Education Service Center, championing special education initiatives surrounding Family Engagement, Disproportionality, Assistive Technology, and Related Services.

 She received both her BS (Magna Cum Laude) and MA in Occupational Therapy at Texas Woman’s University.